julkku/cybersecuritybase-project/README.md

 ### Security Misconfiguration

 This one is related to almost everything above, but to fix this, to start off, enable all the disabled http headers and csrf-protection.
+Also included in this is unencrypted passwords, to fix this I would switch from plaintext to springs password encoder